diegotorres03/web-components-repository/docs/step-by-step.md

 This is how it should be looking:
 ![memory-flip-board-5](./assets/memory-flip-board-5.png)

-And if we won this match, we should automatically see the next level:
+And if we win a match, we should automatically see the next level:
 ![memory-flip-board-6](./assets/memory-flip-board-6.png)

 ## Section 2.3: Data components

-This are web components created to help us store and query data on html as oposed to create variables in JavaScript.
+Data components are web components created to help us store and query data in HTML as opposed to creating variables in JavaScript.

 ### Activity 2.3.1: Data point and data set